After the shop of fishmonger William Henshaw, Adeline takes us to meet, not a firm of Dickensian lawyers but a trio of the town’s tradesmen ….

 The couple lived in the North Street/ Chapel Street area of the town.

-By the time her seventh child, Ruth Lowe was born in January 1865, Emily’s husband was dead and she was left to support her six surviving children.
-Son Christopher had died in infancy.
+By the time her seventh child, Ruth Lowe, was born on January 9th, 1865, Emily’s husband was dead and she was left to support her six surviving children.

 Her last two children were daughters registered as Millicent (1876) and Nellie Clarkson (1878) by which time Emily was probably living with Simon in Bath Street as his ‘housekeeper‘.